Moss is a Pro Scout for the Los Angeles Dodgers and previously worked within their organization as an Independent League Scout from 2009-11.

 Schroeder has scouted for the Kansas City Royals and the Texas Rangers dating back to 1982.
 During his tenure as a professional scout, Schroeder has scouted and signed the following major and minor league players: Danny Duffy, Derek Holland, Gary Alexander, Steve Buechele, Bob Gamez, Danny Herrera, Randy Kramer, John Lujan, and Alex Rivers.
-In two seasons with the CWL, he has signed two players directly out of the CWL and offered many more MLB spring training invites.
+In three seasons with the CWL, he has signed three players directly out of the CWL and offered many more spring training invites.

 Frisbie began the 2017 season as the Blue Crabs pitching coach.
 He took over the helm in early August and led the team to the first-half Freedom Division championship.

 Besides the last two months of the 2017 ALPB season, Frisbie’s previous skipper duties were managing the Texas Air Hogs of the American Association in 2016.
 In 2013, Frisbie was named the team manager for the Rockford Aviators and was the manager of the 2015 Frontier League All-Star game.
 As a player, the left-handed pitcher was signed by the Alexandria Aces in the Texas-California League in 1998.
 Frisbie was on staff with the Rio Grande Valley White Wings, the Jackson Senators of Central Baseball League and with the Chillicothe Paints in the Frontier League.

 Frisbie enters the 2019 season as Pitching Coach for the Gateway Grizzlies of the Frontier League and his first year as CWL Pitching Coordinator.

 Brown has 20+ years of professional baseball experience as a player, coach, scout and manager.
 2019 will be his seventh season with the CWL.